LowTEMP

 Goals

-• eveloping business models and innovative funding structures for LTDH
+• Business models and innovative financing structures for low-temperature district heating systems

 • Development of pilot energy strategies